-Cu Chi Tunnels are the largest underground tunnels in Vietnam, offering visitors 2 main tunnels namely Ben Duoc and Ben Dinh.
+Cu Chi Tunnels are the largest underground tunnels in Vietnam, offering you 2 main tunnels namely Ben Duoc and Ben Dinh.
 When visiting these tunnels, you will first enjoy historical insights into the Vietnamese soldiers’ lives in the war, as well as discover the beauty of massive caves here.

 In our blog, Vietnamtour.in will introduce the best attractions and show a full guide for your Cu Chi Tunnels trip.
 Right now, let’s start your exploration with us below!